 Thankfully, heel pain is often treatable with minimally invasive interventions.
 The key, however, is to get to your podiatrist’s office when the pain first starts to appear.
 That’s because plantar fasciitis usually begins with mild pain that gets progressively worse if left untreated.
 So, since we don’t want that to happen, let’s take a look at how I treat your heel pain in my Houston podiatry practice.

 Treating Heel Pain at Home and in the Podiatrist's Office

-There are plenty of in-office treatments I can provide to alleviate this problem, include orthotic use, padding and strapping your foot, getting you into a night splint, and prescribing medication to relieve your inflammation.
+There are plenty of in-office treatments I can provide to alleviate your heel pain.
+These options include orthotic use, padding and strapping your foot, getting you into a night splint, and prescribing medication to relieve your inflammation.
 The great news is that, as I suggested, all of these options are non-invasive.
+And highly effective.

-Even better news?
-Here are three things you can try at home, between visits, to help alleviate the problem:
+Do you want even better news?
+Here are four things you can try at home, between visits, to help alleviate the heel pain of plantar fasciitis:

 1) Quadruped Stretch: Get down on all fours, fanning your toes out flat on the floor.
 Gently lean back and sit on your heels until you feel the stretch between your heel and the balls of your feet.
 Hold 30 seconds and release.
 Repeat 3 times.

 2) Foot Massage: Massage the bottoms of your feet.
 Start by pushing down the center of the foot from heel to toes.
 Then, using circular motions, apply more pressure where you feel the most knots to help relieve tension and improve blood flow to the area.
 Spend a few minutes on each foot.